EuroProofNet/europroofnet.github.io/_pages/grants.md

 - A quote for the accommodation.
 - A short document justifying the requested total amount.

+Be careful to check flight/train tickets and accommodations that you can modify or cancel for free or at little cost (possibly by taking some insurance) because EuroProofNet provides you with the requested grant and nothing more.
+After acceptance, you are responsible to buy your flight/train tickets and accommodations by youself.
+Every expense above the requested ammount will be at your charge as EuroProofNet provides you with the requested amount only.

 **Selection criteria:**

 The criteria according to which funding will be decided are in order: